Frequently Asked Questions

 1. The employee can be included in the AAP for the manager to whom the employee reports.

-2. The employee can be included in the AAP that cover the location of the HR team that supports the employee.
+2. The employee can be included in the AAP that covers the location of the HR team that supports the employee.

-3. The employee can be included in the AAP where selection decisions regarding that employee were made.
+3. The employee can be included in the AAP where selection decisions regarding that employee are made.

 OFCCP has a series of frequently asked questions that provide additional insight into how remote workers can be placed in AAPs.
-For example, one of these FAQs makes it clear that organizations should typically avoid placing all remote workers in an AAP that only includes these remote workers.
+For example, one of these FAQs makes it clear that organizations should avoid placing all remote workers in an AAP that includes only remote workers.

 After Submitting

-A common concern in the affirmative action realm is that if an organization is not in compliance with OFCCP’s regulations, that organization will be fined.
-However, OFCCP has not authority under its regulations to issue a fine.
-OFCCP is unlike other agencies within the Department of Labor such as OSHA or the Wage and Hour Division that can assess a fine during enforcement proceedings.
+A common concern in the affirmative action realm is that an organization that is not in compliance with OFCCP’s regulations may be fined.
+OFCCP has no authority under its regulations to issue a fine like other agencies within the Department of Labor such as the Occupational Safety and Health Administration or the Wage and Hour Division that can assess fines during enforcement proceedings.

-OFCCP does have the right to take action against federal contractors and subcontractors for non-compliance.
+Additionally, OFCCP has the right to take non-monetary action against federal contractors and subcontractors for non-compliance.
 The agency’s Federal Contract Compliance Manual has an entire chapter devoted to “Resolution of Noncompliance.”
-The kind of action OFCCP will take depends on the nature and severity of the non-compliance.
+The kind of action OFCCP will take depends on the nature and severity of the non-compliance, including:

 • When OFCCP finds minor technical issues that can be easily resolved, the agency may allow the employer to correct the issue during the course of a compliance review.

-• When OFCCP finds major technical issues, issue a Conciliation Agreement (CA) where an organization is not complying with the agency’s regulations in some significant way, the agency will issue a Conciliation Agreement (CA) requiring the organization to fix the relevant problem.
+• When OFCCP finds major technical issues, where an organization is not complying with the agency’s regulations in some significant way, the agency will issue a Conciliation Agreement (CA) requiring the organization to fix the relevant problem.

 • When OFCCP finds potential discrimination, the agency will issue a Notice of Violation (NOV) that describes the alleged discrimination and provides corrective actions.
 This may include back pay and other forms of monetary and non-monetary relief.